District Family & Community Engagement Officer

 The Family & Community Partnerships Department is about making a difference in the lives of the children in this community.
 The program is responsible for most student activities outside of regular school hours.
-The office manages each school's before and after school program, homeless services, each school's family liaison, school governance councils, parental involvement, and the dental program, Smiles Across Windham.
+The office manages each school's before and after school program, homeless services, each school's family liaison, school governance councils, and encourages parental advocacy and involvement.

 For some students, after-school programming can give extra resources needed to achieve excellence.
 Windham Public Schools' BASP provide extra tutoring, homework assistance, access to books and technology, as well as opportunities to explore extra-curricular activities that expand students interests in the arts, music and physical activity.
-CL&P awarded the BASP the Innovative Education Award for thinking outside of the box and giving opportunities for young students to grow and achieve their educational or career goals.
+CL&P awarded Windham's BASP the Innovative Education Award for thinking outside of the box and giving opportunities for young students to grow and achieve their educational or career goals.